Ann Anderson Evans

 Media

 Ann has appeared on television, radio and podcasts, with appearances on The Discovery Channel’s Sex in America special, NPR Author’s Corner, The Author’s Show, ArtistFirst, KGUA, Gualala, California, JenningsWire, Beyond Fifty Radio: Daniel Davis, Kim Power Stilson, Donna Seebo Show and The Michael Dresser Show.
-She shares her experiences and insights using a well-traveled lifetime and a sense of humor and joy on topics such as what makes a memoir tick to her views on marriage (she’s been married three times).
-In May, she was interviewed about the prospective overturning of Roe v.
-Wade by Sangita Myska, a popular host on the British radio talk show network, LBC.
+She shares her experiences and insights using a well-traveled lifetime and a sense of humor and joy on topics such as what makes a memoir tick to her views on marriage, suicide, gender dysphoria, aging, sex, and patriotism.
+She had been interviewed several times by Sangita Myska, a popular host on the British radio talk show network, LBC.

 She is currently available for media appearances (TV, radio, print, and online).
 Please send Ann details about your appearance request and inquire about availability.